taviandir/tampermonkey-CONfetti/README.md

 - Revamped Events window
   - Highlight unread events
   - Filter by type
-- Take notes (per game, saved in Local Storage)
+- Take notes (per game, saved in the browser)
-- Hide tutorial advisor in top-right
+- Hide tutorial advisor in the top-right
 -

 # Upcoming features